 People Who Should Skip the Kickstand

 Road bikes are typically not a good fit for an attached kickstand.
-Unfortunately, putting a kickstand on these types of bikes will eliminate all of your street cred as well as slow you down.
+Putting a kickstand on these types of bikes will eliminate all of your street cred as well as slow you down.

 Odds are, you spent a lot of money on having a lightweight bike so you should avoid anything that isn’t entirely necessary.
 Many of these bikes have hollow frames that cannot handle the pressure a kickstand clamp puts on them.